The Unburdened Believer

 Trump has struggled to offer his campaign a message behind which to organize.
 For Trump, this would never mean formulating a case to prove that voters are better off now than they were four years ago or something similarly normal.
 It would mean coming up with an effective way to bully his opponent.
 In the 2016 Republican primary, this meant Lyin’ Ted and Little Marco and Low Energy Jeb(!).
 In the general, it meant Crooked Hillary and the Fake News media vs. the Deplorables.
 In 2020, “Sleepy Joe” hasn’t quite caught on.
 Sean Spicer, the former White House press secretary who now hosts some kind of low-rent faux Fox News program on a D-list far-right cable channel, recently talked about this with Dick Morris.
 The issue with Trump’s “sleepy” message is that sleepy might sound pretty appealing to some voters right now, fatigued by the chaos of the Trump years.
 On Fox News, Ari Fleischer, a White House spokesman under George W. Bush, and Matt Schlapp, a Trump-campaign surrogate, had a conversation about the issue, too.
 They agreed that “sleepy” wasn’t working, that the president needed to go back to the drawing board and focus on something else.
 Kellyanne Conway has suggested that the campaign’s focus on Biden as senile and losing it might put off older voters.
 These allies of the president are offering campaign-strategy notes in public, on television, because that’s how you get through to him.

 And so in walks Hogan Gidley, the new spokesman for the reelection effort — a job that recently belonged to Kayleigh McEnany, who in April became Gidley’s boss when she was named White House press secretary.
 In a normal White House, the position would’ve gone to Gidley.
-The ambition of any deputy, after all, is to replace the principle under which the deputy serves.
+The ambition of any deputy, after all, is to replace the principal under which the deputy serves.
 Gidley has served under three press secretaries: Sarah Huckabee Sanders, Stephanie Grisham, and now McEnany.
 (So much for the patriarchy!)

 Gidley, now 43, arrived at the White House as a supporting character in the volatile second season.
 A onetime broadcast-journalism major at Ole Miss and a student of political media, he ended up reporting on Mike Huckabee for a TV station in Little Rock, Arkansas, before defecting to the dark side to join the then-governor’s staff.
 “He’s got professional integrity.
 He will never do something that is wrong or immoral,” Huckabee told New York.
 “But, at the same time, he’s a person that, if he takes a check from someone in a job, he’s gonna be loyal to that person.”
 In the next breath, Huckabee addressed the question that hangs over any human shield for this president.
 “If it ever gets to where he can’t, then maybe he’ll find something else.
 But he’s not gonna go out and burn his bridges.”